eonarheim/eonarheim.github.io/input/posts/nes-sprite-editor.md

 ### Reverse engineering the format

-Using FCEUEXD's PPU Viewer and PPU memory viewing feature I was able to reverse engineer the format by poking at bytes individually.
+Using FCEUX's PPU Viewer and PPU memory viewing feature I was able to reverse engineer the format by poking at bytes individually.
 It took a while to discover the scheme above but this is roughly the trial and error process I followed to determine the colors of each pixel.

-Each row of the the FCEUEXD hex editor is 16 bytes wide by default, which makes it convenient for testing out sprite behavior.
+Each row of the the FCEUX hex editor is 16 bytes wide by default, which makes it convenient for testing out sprite behavior.
 Each byte is represented by 2 hexidecimal digits where are grouped together in the editor.

 ![](images/nes-sprite-editor/hexeditor.png)